Efforts to End Syria’s Classification as ‘Unsafe Country’ for Refugee Return: Cyprus’s Interior Minister Pushes for EU and UN Action

 He stressed that there are “already two areas recognized by the European Union Asylum Agency as safe,” but stressed the need to recognize this at the European Union level, and thus allow Cyprus to deport or return people to Syria, because at the present time no member state can do that, according to Saying it.

-The Cypriot move comes after a wave of racist attacks on foreigners in recent weeks on the island, which witnessed the influx of large numbers of asylum seekers, most of them Syrians, by sea from Syria and Lebanon, amid increasing anti-immigrant sentiment, according to the agency.
+The Cypriot move comes following a wave of racist attacks on foreigners in recent weeks on the island, which witnessed the influx of large numbers of asylum seekers, most of them Syrians, by sea from Syria and Lebanon, amid increasing anti-immigrant sentiment, according to the agency.

 For his part, Cypriot Foreign Minister Margaritis Schinas said in a letter to the Vice President of the European Commission, “There is an urgent need to help Lebanon, where two and a half million Syrians have taken refuge.”

-In turn, Ioannou confirmed that Cyprus has information from the Lebanese authorities about an increase in the number of Syrians moving to Lebanon, considering that “Lebanon is a barrier, and if it collapses, the whole of Europe will face a problem.”
+In turn, Ioannou confirmed that Cyprus has information from the Lebanese authorities regarding an increase in the number of Syrians moving to Lebanon, considering that “Lebanon is a barrier, and if it collapses, the whole of Europe will face a problem.”

 He revealed that his country’s government was able to reduce the number of irregular migrants to 50 percent, “thanks to external factors and other specific measures,” and returns increased by 50 percent as well, voluntarily and through deportations.